Quantum algebra from generalized q-Hermite polynomials: Introduction

-The structure of the paper is as follows: Sect.(2) describes briefly the main definitions and properties of some q-basic special functions and operators \cite{andrews,G}; Sect.(3) recalls some notations and useful results about the generalized discrete $q$-Hermite II polynomials \cite{ghermite}.
-Therefore, we obtain a continuous orthogonality relations.
-Moreover, an integral representation of generalized discrete $q$-Hermite II-polynomials is proposed, and evaluation at one of the Poisson-Kernel for a family of polynomials $ \tilde h_{n,\alpha}(x;q)$, is also proposed.
-In addition to this, for $\alpha = 1/2$, a formula using $q$-trigonometric functions $\cos_q(x)$, $ \sin_q(x)$, and expressing the second $q$-Bessel functions in terms of the generalized discrete $q$-Hermite II-polynomials, is proposed along with a deduction of a Rogers-Ramanujan type formula; Sect.(4) provides an explicit new realization of quantum algebra, in which the generators are associated with q-deformed generalized parabose oscillator.
+The structure of this paper is as follows: Sec.
+2 describes briefly the main definitions and properties of some $q$-basic special functions and operators \cite{andrews,G}; Sec.
+3 recalls some notations and useful results about the generalized discrete $q$-Hermite II polynomials \cite{ghermite}.
+Therefore, we obtain continuous orthogonality relations.
+Moreover, an integral representation of generalized discrete $q$-Hermite II-polynomials is proposed, and an evaluation at unity of the Poisson kernel for a family of polynomials $ \tilde h_{n,\alpha}(x;q)$, is also studied.
+In addition to this, for $\alpha = 1/2$, a formula using $q$-trigonometric functions $Cos_q(x)$, $ Sin_q(x)$, and an expression for the second $q$-Bessel functions in terms of the generalized discrete $q$-Hermite II-polynomials, is given.
+Among other things, by the specialization $x = i q^{\alpha + 1/2}$ in the generating function of the even generalized $q$-Hermite polynomials, a special case of the Heine transformation of $\ _{2}\phi_1$ series formula, is recovered.
+Sec.
+4 provides an explicit new realization of quantum algebra, in which the generators are associated with $q$-deformed generalized para-Bose oscillator.